 Learning management systems are trending like hot cake as the world is moving into remote and easily accessible online and offline learning setups.
 The problem here is monotonous content libraries that employees, partners, members, and customers (learners) find boring to continue after a couple of sessions, as they don’t ignite the curiosity or interactivity to stay engaged.
 For this reason, LMSs are emphasizing the use of gamification.
 Because the best corporate LMS software is not the best until it allows an interactive learning experience to the learners within an organization.
-So, let’s dive in to learn the components and benefits of gamification for LMSs.
+So, let’s dive in to learn the components and benefits of LMS with gamification.

 What is gamification?